NEW Introducing AI product questions Learn more

 GDPR compliant

 Data processing agreements are available for all plans.
 EU data residency is available on Enterprise.
-Zipchat processes personal data only to the extent required to answer queries; it does not profile users or build behavioral models from query history.
+Personal data is processed only to answer queries.

 Your data does not train our models

-Content indexed from your connected sources is used only to answer your team's queries.
+Indexed content is used only to answer your team's queries.
 It is not used to train Zipchat's AI models or shared with other customers.
-Your internal documentation stays internal.

 Full audit log

-Every query, every result returned, every escalation is logged.
-Audit logs are exportable and available for compliance review.
-Enterprise plans support configurable retention periods and SIEM integration.
+Every query, result, and escalation is logged and exportable.
+Enterprise plans support configurable retention and SIEM integration.

 Deployment

-Best for: Engineering and product teams already working in Slack.
+Best for: engineering and product teams in Slack.

 The cost of not solving this